ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   Further formats may be available in the future and would be acceptable to use as long as they comply with the criteria compiled in {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}.
 In particular, an authentication credential has to explicitly include the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the elliptic curve used (when applicable).

   Note that C might have previously uploaded AUTH_CRED_C to the Group Manager as provided within a chain or a bag (e.g., as the end-entity certificate in a chain of certificates).
-For example, such uploading can rely on the 'client_cred' parameter of a Join Request or of an Authentication Credential Update Request sent to the Group Manager as defined in {{Sections 6.1 and 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+For example, such uploading can rely on the 'client_cred' parameter of a Join Request or of an Authentication Credential Update Request sent to the Group Manager as specified in {{Sections 6.1 and 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

   In such a case, the inner confirmation value of the 'req_cnf' parameter MUST specify AUTH_CRED_C as provided within the same chain or bag.

   \[ As to CWTs and CCSs, the CWT Confirmation Methods 'kcwt' and 'kccs' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]